 - If the boat had bronze keelboats into lead, probably not.
-As I explain in Part 1, I already have a high level of confidence in that construction method.
+As I explain in this article I already have a high level of confidence in that construction method.

 - If the boat had stainless steel into lead or mild steel into cast iron, and ultrasonic testing did not work out or was inconclusive, probably yes.

 But I would also go into it with my eyes open, since there is a real risk of breaking a bolt and/or crushing the fibreglass laminate and/or structural members the bolts pass through.

 Sounds terrible but, then again, if we don't trust the bolts in the first place, how much worse off are we if we try this and it goes badly?
 I would argue not a lot.

 Torque To Use